-36. As with previous years, the retention of UIF allocations for AY 2021-22 is conditional on the submission of a satisfactory UIF plan as part of a university's outcome agreement.
+34. As with previous years, the retention of UIF allocations for AY 2022-23 is conditional on the submission of a satisfactory UIF plan as part of a university's Outcome Agreement.

-Other funding
+Other non-core funding

-37. Other grant funding must only be used for the purpose(s) for which it is provided.
-Universities must adhere to the requirements and any specific conditions of grant as detailed in each project's letter of grant.
+35. Other non-core grant funding must only be used for the purpose(s) for which it is provided.
+Universities must adhere to the requirements and any specific terms and conditions of grant as detailed in each project's award letter.